quandl/quandl-python/FOR_ANALYSTS.md

 #### Things to note

 * Some datatables will return `sample` data if a valid api key is not used.
-If you are not recieving all of the expected data please double check your api key.
+If you are not recieving all of the expected data please double check your API key.
-* When using the paginate=True option depending on the total number of rows in the result set you may recieve an error indicating that there are more pages that have not been downloaded.
+* When using the paginate=True option depending on the total number of rows in the result set you may receive an error indicating that there are more pages that have not been downloaded.
 This is due to a very large result sets that would be too large to send via the analyst method.
 If this happens we recommend you take one of two approaches:
   * *(recommended)* Refine your filter parameters to retrieve a smaller results set
-  * Use the the [Developer](./FOR_DEVELOPERS.md) method below to iterate through more of the data.
+  * Use the the [Detailed](./FOR_DEVELOPERS.md) method to iterate through more of the data.

 ## More usages

-For even more advanced usage please see our detailed guide [for developers](./FOR_DEVELOPERS.md)
+For even more advanced usage please see our [Detailed Method Guide] (./FOR_DEVELOPERS.md).